BMW 2 Series Active Tourer MPV - Interior & comfort

 The starting price for the BMW 2 Series Active Tourer is lower than an equivalent Mercedes B-Class, and it has a long list of standard equipment that includes separate climate-control zones for the driver and passenger.

 All models get DAB digital radio and satellite navigation as standard, accessed via BMW's intuitive iDrive system.
 This allows touch inputs through the touchscreen, or via a console-mounted physical controller if you prefer.
-There's Apple CarPlay and Android Auto connectivity, while a smartphone app lets you check the car's location and things like how much fuel is left, even enabling you to flash the lights in a car park or lock and unlock the doors.
+There's Apple CarPlay connectivity for iPhone users, while a smartphone app lets you check the car's location and things like how much fuel is left, even enabling you to flash the lights in a car park or lock and unlock the doors.

-Sport models get sports seats, while the Luxury trim features some unique interior materials, a different alloy wheel design and extra chrome.
+SE trim is the entry-level version, while Sport models get sports seats, and the Luxury trim features some unique interior materials, a different alloy wheel design and extra chrome.
 The M Sport has the usual ‘M’ badges and sports bodykit, as well as lower suspension, larger alloy wheels and some racy detailing inside.
 The 225xe is only available in Luxury and Sport trim levels but, oddly, goes without front fog lights or heated mirrors.

 Like all BMW models, the Active Tourer has a positively bewildering options list.
 The eight-speed automatic gearbox is a desirable option at around £1,500, plus you can specify equipment like adaptive LED headlights and heated electric seats, as well as accessories such as a ski bag, bike rack and luggage net.
 Most of the equipment you really need is already fitted to the Active Tourer, so there’s no great need to push up the already hefty list prices by adding more.